From quasi-local definitions to a dynamical potential: A unified framework for evolving circular orbits in dynamical spacetimes: Introduction

-This paper is organized as follows: In Section~\ref{section2}, we review the effective potential method and present three different types of conditions for solving circular orbits in static and stationary spacetimes.
-In Section~\ref{section3}, we introduce the dynamical potential and, by analogy with the conditions for circular orbits in static and stationary cases, present three different types of conditions for solving the evolution equations of evolving circular orbits.
-We then verify the validity of these conditions in the Oppenheimer-Snyder (OS) model.
-In Section~\ref{section4}, we demonstrate the equivalence of the dynamical potential and the quasi-local definitions in dynamical spherically symmetric spacetimes.
-Section~\ref{conclusion} is devoted to conclusions and discussions.
+This paper is organized as follows: In Section \ref{section2}, we first review the effective potential method in static spacetimes to establish concepts and notation.
+We then introduce the quasi-local definition of a particle surface and derive the fundamental conditions for evolving circular orbits in a dynamical spherically symmetric spacetime.
+In Section \ref{section3}, we show how these conditions motivate the introduction of a dynamical potential $V_{\pm}(t, r)$ and prove the equivalence between the two frameworks.
+Section \ref{section4} is devoted to validating the dynamical potential approach by applying it to the in-going Vaidya spacetime, the OS model and the LTB model.
+Section \ref{conclusion} presents our conclusions and discussions.